Home / Visiting Students / Undergraduates / Summer Undergraduate Research Programme (SURP) / Research Projects

 Research Project (2): | Molecular Evolution and Genomic Diversity of SARS-CoV-2 and/or Papillomaviruses |

-Project Description: | Using publicly available dataset and multiple evolutionary algorithms to understand the molecular evolution and genomic diversity of RNA virus (e.g. SARS-Co-2 causing COVID-19) and/or DNA virus (Human papillomaviruses causing cervical cancer).
+Project Description: | Using publicly available dataset and multiple evolutionary algorithms to understand the molecular evolution and genomic diversity of RNA virus (e.g. SARS-CoV-2 causing COVID-19) and/or DNA virus (e.g. Human papillomaviruses causing cervical cancer).

-Previous training in virology, molecular genomics and/or bioinformatics is preferred while the student will have access to our high-performance serve to analyze next-generation sequencing data using multiple bioinformatics and biostatistical approaches to understand the evolution, phylogeny and genetic heterogenicity of SARS-CoV-2 and/or Papillomaviruses. |
+Previous training in virology, molecular genomics and/or bioinformatics is preferred while the student will have access to our high-performance serve to analyze next-generation sequencing data using multiple bioinformatics and molecular phylogeny approaches to understand the evolution, phylogeny and genetic heterogenicity of SARS-CoV-2 and/or Papillomavirus. |

 CUHK Supervisor: | Prof. Koon Chi Christopher LAI |